vird/public_documentation/docs/index.md

 ## Before you start
 (List main areas.
-1 line per item, link to the detailed description) e,g.: smart-contract is...
+1 line per item, link to the detailed description)
+- e.g.:
+- smart-contract is...
-TON is...
+- TON is...
-NB: TON is not Ethereum.  [link to key differences]
+- NB: TON is not Ethereum.
+[TODO: link to key differences summary]

 ## I am interested, let me in!